gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 geographical redundancy as quickly as possible, you should add a new secondary immediately after following these instructions.

+**Warning: If a primary goes offline, there may be data saved on the primary that has not been replicated to the secondary.
+This data should be treated as lost if you proceed.**

 ### Step 1.
 Promoting a secondary Geo replica

 1. SSH into your **primary** to stop and disable GitLab.